Quitting Your Job to Care for Elderly Parents: Is it Feasible?

 - Look out for casual caregiving aid from friends and family.

 - Consider good daily care facilities for adults.

 Policies and programs aimed to relieve the financial worries and to render social and financial assistance for family caregivers are every bit significant for both family caregivers and those receiving care.

 Here are some of the policies and practices supporting working caregivers:

 - State and Local Efforts to Extend Access to Paid Leave for Family Caregivers

-If you are aware that caring for your elderly parents is probably going to be a big responsibility you will be undertaking later on in the future, it's crucial to gear up financially, emotionally and practically for this change.
+If you are aware that caring for your elderly parents is probably going to be a big responsibility you will be undertaking, it's crucial to gear up financially, emotionally and practically for this change.

 Be the first to post a comment